 Strap a V8 to a milk float and it will go like the proverbial.
 It might not corner well and may no longer be the ideal storage medium for milk but it will meet your performance requirements.

 It’s no longer good enough to make do with what we had.

 You can’t just spruce it up, add some gloss and spangly bits and pretend you now have something new and made for today.

 Talking about technologies such as OLAP as the answer to our analytical needs (a product of the 90’s), object databases (product of the 80’s), or relational databases (a revelation dating back to the 70’s) is pulling the wool over people’s eyes.

 Just because the hardware is getting more powerful you can’t keep claiming that the same old antiquated way of doing things is the right way of doing things today.
 True adding a V8 helps but it’s not the solution.

 It is true that search engine technology started cropping up as early as the 90’s.

 The rest, as they say, is history.
-Google is now a verb, you can use it with confidence in scrabble (although it’s worth a lot less points than it is pounds).
+Google is now a verb, you can use it with confidence in scrabble (although it’s worth a lot fewer points than it is pounds).